-Figure A-2-01 includes the proposal to use the existing Ribble crossings during the initial part of construction phase 1.
+Figure A-2-01 includes the proposal to use the existing Ribble and Hodder crossings during the initial part of construction phase 1.
 It is anticipated that Route 1 would be subject to traffic volumes comparable to construction phases 2 to 4 during this period.

-When requesting use of Route 2 and HGV movements through Newton-in-Bowland it is proposed that:
+When requestingThe use of Route 2 for and HGV movements including through Chatburn, West Bradford and Route 1E through Newton-in-Bowland during this period would be by exception and would be subject to the acceptance of the highway authority.
+Furthermore it is proposed that: